postwait/esoteric-curio/content/writes/a-guide-to-nomenclature-selection.md

 If there is one certainty, is that change happens.

-Being angry that "your words have being taken from you" or that the goalposts have moved is counter-productive.
-The point of words is to influence poeple and by choosing the best words you stand to influence the most people.
+Being angry that "your words have been taken from you" or that the goalposts have moved is counter-productive.
+The point of words is to influence people, and by choosing the best words you stand to influence the most people.
 Choose the best words you can and when you learn new things, adopt them.